The Faceless: History

 On March 19, 2018, vocalist Ken "Sorceron" Bergeron, guitarist Justin McKinney, and drummer Bryce Butler announced they quit the band.
 Bergeron announced his departure earlier in the day, hours later followed by the other two members.
 At the time, Keene remained the only member of the band.
 The new lineup of the band was revealed a month later.
 The Faceless were expected to perform the entirety of Planetary Duality on June 10, 2018, at Bay Area Deathfest after former member Justin McKinney's band "The Zenith Passage".
-However, their set was met with criticism after they arrived late and only performed five songs.
+Their set was met with criticism after they arrived late and only performed five songs.

-On July 24, 2022, Keene came under fire for arriving on-stage at a concert 45 minutes late, only to begin a heroin charged rant about having a neurological disorder.
+On July 24, 2022, Keene came under fire for arriving on-stage at a concert 45 minutes late, only to begin a heroin-charged rant about having a neurological disorder.
 After touring member Aaron Stechauner got Keene off stage, he performed alone on drums for a time to keep the crowd entertained.
-The Faceless eventually performed two hours after the set was scheduled.
+The Faceless performed two hours after the set was scheduled.

 On July 25, 2022, the band announced that James Dorton of Black Crown Initiate had joined the band as lead vocalist.